Wilf Haskell

-Wilfred John Raymond Haskell (born 12 December 1936) is a former cricketer and schoolteacher in New Zealand.
-He is now a sports historian.
+Wilfred John Raymond Haskell (born 12 December 1936) is an Indian-born New Zealand former cricketer, schoolteacher and a sports historian.

 Life and career

 Wilf Haskell was born in Karachi, where his father was a missionary and schoolteacher.
 In the 1940s the family moved to Nelson, where Wilf attended Nelson College.

-An accurate medium-fast bowler, Haskell made his first-class cricket debut for Wellington in 1955-56, but did not establish himself in the team until 1967-68.
-In the first match of the 1967-68 season, against Otago, he took 6 for 6 off 16 overs to dismiss Otago for 85 in the second innings and give Wellington victory by 149 runs.
+An accurate medium-fast bowler, Haskell made his first-class cricket debut for Wellington in 1955–56, but did not establish himself in the team until 1967–68.
+In the first match of the 1967–68 season, against Otago, he took 6 for 6 off 16 overs to dismiss Otago for 85 in the second innings and give Wellington victory by 149 runs.

 He became a schoolteacher, teaching at a number of schools in New Zealand, and finally, from 1980 to 1998, at Wellington College.
 Since he retired from teaching he has written sports history.